 For a condensate with density distribution with axial symmetry which implies axisymmetric acoustic black holes we can deal with a quantized area product as follows. {Let us consider a condensate in the nonrelativistic limit of our Lagrangian (\ref{our-model}) for $\Lambda\to\infty$, which leads to a Gross $-$ Pitaevskii like equation}.
 The velocity given in terms of the phase, i.e. $\vec{v}=\nabla S/M$ is not always irrotational, because there are singularities in the phase $S$ in BEC systems.
 Thus, the line integral of $\vec{v}$ along a closed contour $C$ is

 which is quantized.
 This simply recover our previously considered velocity $v_\phi=J/Mr=a/r$, with quantized circulation $a=\ell/M$.
 Now applying the area product (\ref{area-product-2}) we find

 which is written in terms of quantized angular momentum $J=\ell$.
 In general, our system have both angular momentum $J$ and charge $Q$ that should also be quantized as $Q=n\, e$, where $e$ is the elementary electric charge.
-However, in the aforementioned BEC system with large $\Lambda$, let us take only the leading order term of (\ref{area-product-3}), i.e., $A_{+}A_{-}=(8\pi)^2({\ell^2}/{c^{6}_{s}\Lambda^2})$.
-According to extremal limit, that we previously mentioned, we should find $A_+^2=(8\pi)^2({\ell^2}/{c^{6}_{s}\Lambda^2})$.
-Thus, the (3+1) - dimensional axisymmetric acoustic black hole entropy in a BEC system is
+However, in the aforementioned BEC system with large $\Lambda$, let us take only the leading order term of (\ref{area-product-3}), i.e.,